qlineai2025/qline/DOCUMENTATION.md

 The second-screen "Assist Mode" is architected for robust, real-time synchronization between the main control window and the secondary display window.
 *   **`localStorage` for Initial State**: When the presenter window first opens, it immediately reads all current settings (script text, font size, margins, etc.) from `localStorage`.
 This ensures it instantly mirrors the main app's state.
 *   **`BroadcastChannel` for Live Updates**: After initializing, a `BroadcastChannel` is established.
 This modern browser API creates a direct communication line between the two windows.
-*   **Event-Driven Sync**: Any action in the main window—playing/pausing, changing settings, editing the script, or most importantly, a new scroll position from voice control—posts a message to the channel.
+*   **Event-Driven Sync**: Any action in the main window—playing/pausing, changing settings, editing the script, or a new scroll position from voice control—posts a message to the channel.
 The presenter window listens for these messages and updates its display instantly.

 #### 7. AI-Powered Voice Control
-The voice control feature is a hybrid system designed for maximum responsiveness.
+The voice control feature is an advanced AI system that interprets user speech for one of two purposes: command execution or pace tracking.
-*   **Continuous Scrolling**: The app maintains a constant, smooth scroll based on a target speed.
+*   **Command-First Architecture**: The application sends audio snippets to a Genkit AI flow (`controlTeleprompter`).
+This flow is prompted to first check for specific verbal commands (e.g., "next slide", "pause").
+Commands are given top priority.
-*   **AI-Powered Corrections**: Every two seconds, an audio snippet of the user's voice is sent to a Genkit AI flow (`trackSpeechPosition`).
-This flow returns both an `adjustedScrollSpeed` based on reading pace and the `lastSpokenWordIndex`.
+*   **Fallback to Pace Tracking**: If the AI determines the user is not giving a command, it treats the audio as script reading.
+It then performs the pace-tracking function: it returns both an `adjustedScrollSpeed` based on the user's reading pace and the `lastSpokenWordIndex` to keep the prompter perfectly synchronized.
-*   **Seamless Updates**: The application uses the `adjustedScrollSpeed` to update the continuous scrolling animation, and simultaneously performs a smooth `scrollIntoView` to re-center the prompter on the `lastSpokenWordIndex`.
-This dual-correction approach ensures the teleprompter is always in sync with the speaker.
+*   **State-Aware Logic**: The flow is also sent the current state of the prompter (e.g., `isPlaying`, `prompterMode`, `currentSlideIndex`), allowing it to make intelligent decisions based on context.
+For example, "next slide" only has an effect if `prompterMode` is 'slides'.

 #### 8. Smooth, Time-Based Scrolling Animation
 To ensure a fluid teleprompter experience, the scrolling is driven by a custom animation loop.